 - 8 mins

-The relationship between the structural works package and the special foundations package relies largely on the load transfer schedule which, beyond a simple listing, can play a structuring role in the project’s design and in managing the interface between the packages.
+The relationship between structural works and special foundations relies largely on the Load Transfer Document (LTD), which, beyond a simple listing, can play a truly structuring role in the project design and in defining the interface between trades.

 - Nicolas DUBREIL